Wednesday 04/13/22

 “Hosanna!
 ‘BLESSED IS HE WHO COMES IN THE NAME OF THE LORD!’
 (10) Blessed is the kingdom of our father David That comes in the name of the Lord!
 Hosanna in the highest!”

-Nonetheless, we know what the Jews said – they said in pretense.
-From what they expected to get out of Him.
-They were looking for a conquering king – to free them from Roman rule and establish the independence of the Jewish nation, beginning in Jerusalem – their capital.
+But they were looking for a conquering king – to free them from Roman rule and establish the independence of the Jewish nation, beginning in Jerusalem – their capital.

 What they saw through that upcoming week, was someone entirely different than they expected and so, someone entirely different than they wanted!